Kayzubi/digmar-home/README.md

 # digmar-home
-A landing page for a digital marketing platform created with HTML, CSS and BOOTSTRAP Created using Neumorphism
+A Desktop landing page for a digital marketing platform created with HTML, CSS and BOOTSTRAP Created to practice Neumorphism.
+Not a responsive website